fcevado/guide_elm-lang_translation/pt_br/install.md

 elm-package install elm-lang/http
 elm-package install NoRedInk/elm-decode-pipeline
 ```

-This will add the dependencies to your `elm-package.json` file that describes your project.
-(Or create it if you do not have one yet!)
-More information about all this [here](https://github.com/elm-lang/elm-package)!

 Isso irá adicionar as dependências a seu arquivo `elm-package.json`, que descreve seu projeto, ou irá criá-lo caso não tenha um ainda!
 Mais informações sobre tudo isso [aqui](https://github.com/elm-lang/elm-package)!

 **Comandos importantes:**